Justice Department rushing to expand execution methods like firing squads for federal death row inmates - KVIA

 The rule was included among three dozen policy changes President Donald Trump is attempting to push through before the end of his term.
 The proposed changes were first reported by ProPublica.

 Attorney General William Barr and the Office of Information and Regulatory Affairs pushed the rule forward.
-Once the approved amendment is published in the Federal Register — which could come as early as Friday, according to a Justice Department official — it will become effective in 30 days.
+Once the approved amendment is published in the Federal Register — which a Justice Department official had said could have come as early as Friday — it will become effective in 30 days.

 It ultimately may be moot since President-elect Joe Biden campaigned to abolish the federal death penalty and four of the five inmates scheduled for execution already have their manner selected — lethal injection.

+“The (Federal Death Penalty Act), which was signed into law by President Clinton, requires that federal sentences be carried out in the manner prescribed by the states, some of which use methods other than lethal injection.
+The regulations were proposed in August to account for this,” a Justice Department official told CNN in an email.

-The Justice Department did not provide comment on why the new rule was made.
+The Justice Department did not answer additional questions about why the new rule was made.

 The proposed amendment, which was published in August, calls for alternative means for federal executions if the lethal injection is not available in the state in which a defendant is given a sentence of death.

-Note: This story has been updated Sunday with more information from the Justice Department about the proposed regulations.